 You are likely making connections that they can use to help build their business or even help them find another job.
 I made over 250 business-to-business connections when there was mutual business value for both parties.
 (See “Using the 80% Rule of Networking)

 Expectation setting #3: Just because you are looking for a new role (whether employed or not) don’t go into a meeting with your hat in your hand, you are bring something of great value to the table.

-Here is the biggest mistake I made in my search.
+Here is the biggest mistake I made in my first job search.
 From minute one, I should have assumed the practices and behavior of a Rainmaker.
-Because in the end, a search is about making a sale: that you are the one for the job.
+Because in the end, a search is about making a sale: That you are the one for the job.

 From what you sell, who to sell to, how to get decision makers, etc. – the practices of a good sales person are very helpful.

-Another statistic that outplacement firm often use is helpful in setting your expectations: 80% of jobs come through networking and 20% through recruiters.
+Another statistic that outplacement firms often use is helpful in setting your expectations: 80% of jobs come through networking and 20% through recruiters.

 Not every company follows the average.
 So you need to understand the company’s hiring practices for the position you seek.
 But in general, it is networking, especially with people who know your skills that make it happen.